pushme-pullyou/pushme-pullyou2/tootoo-users/theo-armour/README.md

 ## concept

-This is the seventh significant update to the theo-armour.github.io.
-It the fastest, most quickly built to date - taking less than a day to build.
+2017-08-22 ~ This is the seventh significant update to the theo-armour.github.io.
+It's the fastest, most quickly built site to date - taking less than a day to build.

 ## mission